-The carrying value of an asset is considered impaired by the Company when it is higher than its recoverable value, which is the higher of the fair value (less direct selling costs) or its value in use.
+The carrying value of an asset is considered impaired by the Group when it is higher than its recoverable value, which is the higher of the fair value (less direct selling costs) or its value in use.
 In this case, a loss shall be immediately recognized in the consolidated statement of comprehensive income.

 In order to assess if there are any impairment losses, the Group groups the assets into cash-generating units, which represent the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
-Based on the characteristics of the services it renders and of its fixed assets, the Group has considered the operations in Argentina as a single cash-generating unit (CGU), and that each of the Company's operations represents a separate CGU.
+Based on the characteristics of the services it renders and of its fixed assets, the Group has considered the operations in Argentina as a single cash-generating unit (CGU), and that each of the Company's foreign operations represents a separate CGU.
 The net carrying amount of each cash-generating unit includes goodwill, intangible assets with an indefinite useful life and assets with a definite useful life (PP&E, intangible assets, and right-of-use assets).

-In 2018, Telecom recorded an impairment for the brand Arnet in the amount of \$3,401 million because it decided to discontinue the use of this brand, unifying all the broadband customers under the brand Fibertel, and other fixed assets in the amount of \$978 million.
-During 2019, an impairment was recorded for \$2,917 million related to the addition of spectrum to Telecom's assets under the merger by acquisition between Telecom and Cablevisión, and other fixed assets for \$573 million.
-During 2020, the Company recorded an impairment of minor assets for \$ 376 million.
-Except for the items mentioned above, no other significant impairments were identified in the assessments made by Telecom.
+During 2019, an impairment was recorded for \$ 4,403 million related to the addition of spectrum to Telecom's assets under the merger by acquisition between Telecom and Cablevisión, and other fixed assets for \$ 866 million.
+During 2020, the Group recorded an impairment of minor assets for \$ 568 million.